craiggwilson/craiggwilson.github.io/_drafts/building_a_driver/mongodb-drivers-wire-protocol-1.md

 The only other important thing to note about the header is the request id.
 The .NET driver simply does an atomic increment of a static variable and uses that.
 It also remembers the value used to send the query such that it can correlate a possible response with the request.
 That response will contain the request id in the responseTo field.

-[Part 2]({% post_url software/2013-11-30-mongodb-drivers-wire-protocol-1 %}) will continue looking at the query portion of the MongoDB wire protocol.
+[Wire Protocol Part 2]({% post_url software/2013-11-30-mongodb-drivers-wire-protocol-1 %}) will continue looking at the query portion of the MongoDB wire protocol.